niftynei/droidtalks/pirates/pirates_v2.md

 ![left|100%](activities.png)
 ![right|fit](wireframe_set_fragmented.png)

-^ and in the process created my first "Android App Dev Guideline"
+^ and in the process created my first "Pirate Guideline"

 ---

-# Android App Dev Guideline #1
+# Pirate Guideline #1

+![left|100%](activities.png)
+![right|fit](wireframe_set_fragmented.png)

 ---

-# Android App Dev Guideline #1
+# Pirate Guideline #1
 ## There is a one to one correspondence between a wireframe screen and an Activity

-![left|100%](activities.png)
-![right|fit](wireframe_set_fragmented.png)

 ^ what's nice about this?